March 19, 2020

 How proper labor management is helping health care businesses save lives and protect their business amidst the COVID-19 crisis

 Health care and services are in the eye of a hurricane.
 While some industries are forced to close their doors, your business is going to remain on the frontline.
-To focus on keeping your residents healthy, and preventing an outbreak, you will have to manage your workforce and account for last minute changes as team members fall ill.
+To focus on keeping your residents healthy, and preventing an outbreak, labor management is key.

 Although it feels like the end of times, there are some simple steps you can take to mitigate the damage to your business.
 Proper labor management will ensure appropriate coverage and ensure residents receive high quality care from healthy staff.